openstack-archive/deb-kazoo/CONTRIBUTING.md

 ## Adding Recipes

 New recipes are welcome, however they should include the status/maintainer RST information so its clear who is maintaining the recipe.
-This does mean that if you submit a recipe for inclusion with Kazoo, you should be ready to support/maintain it, and address bugs that may be found.
+This means that if you submit a recipe for inclusion with Kazoo, you should be ready to support/maintain it, and address bugs that may be found.